IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 ## Enhancements
 * Refactor long methods
-* Write Roslyn analyzer to force the right use for the library
 * Parameter check lib use
 * Performance Analysis
 * Store options
 	* Use Queue Service to Handle Pushed Calls
 		* Kafka,RbbittMQ or ActiveMQ
+	* Use Queue Service that support queries for fast wait insertion
 * What are best practices for HTTPClient use `services.AddSingleton<HttpClient>();`

 * Encryption option sensitive data